anestisb/android-prepare-vendor/README.md

  * AOSP compatibility bug fixes & performance optimizations

 ## Warnings
+* Scripts do **NOT** require root permissions to run.
+If you're facing problems with `fuse-ext2` configuration at your environment, check the following FAQ section.
 * No binary vendor data against supported devices will be maintained in this repository.
 Scripts provide all necessary automation to generate them yourself.
 * No promises on how the device configuration files will be maintained.
 Feel free